 Management of the Company proposes to nominate the persons listed below for election as directors of the Company to serve until their successors are elected or appointed.
-All of the nominees are current members of the Board and each has agreed to stand for election.
-Management of the Company does not contemplate that any of the nominees will be unable to serve as a director.
+All of the nominees have agreed to stand for election and management of the Company does not contemplate that any of the nominees will be unable to serve as a director.

 The following tables set out certain information as at the date of this Circular (unless otherwise indicated) with respect to the five persons being nominated at the Meeting for election as directors of the Company.
 Each director elected will hold office until the next annual meeting of Shareholders or until his successor is duly elected or appointed.
-Information as to principal occupation, business or employment and Shares beneficially owned or controlled is not necessarily within the knowledge of management of the Company and has been furnished by the respective nominees or from information available on the System for Electronic Disclosure by Insiders (SEDI) at www.sedi.ca.
-Information regarding Board and committee meeting attendance is presented for meetings held in 2022.
-As used below, "TSX-V" shall mean the TSX Venture Exchange, "TSX" shall mean the Toronto Stock Exchange, and "CSE" shall mean the Canadian Securities Exchange.
+Information as to principal occupation, business or employment, and Shares beneficially owned or controlled is not necessarily within the knowledge of management of the Company and has been furnished by the respective nominees or from information available on the System for Electronic Disclosure by Insiders (SEDI) at www.sedi.ca.
+Information regarding Board and committee meeting attendance is presented for meetings held in 2023.
+As used below, "TSXV" shall mean the TSX Venture Exchange, "TSX" shall mean the Toronto Stock Exchange, and "CSE" shall mean the Canadian Securities Exchange.